The big news today for Twitter users is that there has been a major hacking attempt that may have seen around a quarter of a million accounts exposed.

 The LastPass team believes your online experience can be easier, faster and safer.
 Collectively we lose more than 10,300 hours per year retrieving lost passwords, making new ones or talking to call center representatives about them.
 And it gets much worse if a password is stolen and misused.
 We go online to connect with people, explore, shop and learn.
 We certainly don’t go online to fuss with passwords or risk our privacy, personal or financial information.
 Designed by web enthusiasts and skilled application developers, LastPass was created to make the online experience easier and safer for everyone.

-By the way, if you’re not already following me on Twitter, you’ll find me here.If you enjoyed this post please use the buttons above to share.
+By the way, if you’re not already following me on Twitter, you’ll find me here.Do you think some of your friends would enjoy reading Twitter Hacked?
+Please use the buttons below to share the post.
+Thanks. 🙂